Pod Provisioning Service#

 OpenTelemetry Options#

-The URL of the OpenTelemetry exporter.
+The URL to which the OpenTelemetry exporter sends data.

 Configuration Logging#